Arjunyadav170/CNN-Fruit-Quality-check/README.md

 ## Project  Application
 # Main Use case of project
  :-Today, there are many food delivery apps around the world that distribute a wide range of items such as fruits, vegetables, and mixed food items.
-However, most delivery platforms lack a reliable system to verify customer complaints regarding the quality or freshness of delivered products.
+However, most delivery platforms lack a reliable system to verify customer complaints regarding the quality or freshness of delivered products.<br>

 This project aims to assist food delivery companies in verifying such complaints using image-based classification of fruits and vegetables into Fresh and Rotten categories.
-By integrating this system, delivery platforms can:
+By integrating this system, delivery platforms can:<br>
-1.Automatically validate customer complaints with image evidence 2.Improve customer satisfaction by ensuring accountability and faster resolution.
+1.Automatically validate customer complaints with image evidence<br>
+2.Improve customer satisfaction by ensuring accountability and faster resolution.<br>